hotosm/fAIr/docs/overview/faq.md

 ### Is merging with OpenStreetMap automatic?

-No. fAIr does not push data into OpenStreetMap.
-The mapper decides what to add.
-A MapSwipe project to assist with this is in progress.
+No. Merging is a manual step: the mapper decides what to add to OpenStreetMap, and a MapSwipe project to assist with this is in progress.
+See [How it works](how-it-works.md#4-use-and-share).